NextGenerationHub/WRO/README.md

 6.1.
 DATA --> GPIO23.

-*all the previous equipments were also connected to a 9V battery* for more information about wires coniction , check the "diagram" picture. for more information aboyt the code , check the "code" file.
+*all the previous equipments were also connected to a 9V battery* For more information about wires coniction , check the "diagram" picture.
+For more information aboyt the code , check the "code" file.

 # Motivation
 Our first and main reason to participate in this compittition is our passion to become a programmers , computer engineers or anything related to this field .
 So each one of us had a his own self MOTIVATION that came from our ampission .
 We worked really hard under tough and chalenging circumstances to raech this point and avhieve what we are looking for .